nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 *  `find` or `list` followed by `edit 3 n/John`
-   * edits the name of the 3rd fosterer in your address book to John.
+   * edits the name of the 3rd fosterer in your address book to "John".

 <div></div>

 *  `find` or `list` followed by `edit 1 p/12345678 animal/Bobby`
-   * edits the phone number and the pet name of the 1st fosterer in your address book to 12345678 and Bobby respectively.
+   * edits the phone number and animal name of the 1st fosterer in your address book to "12345678" and "Bobby" respectively.
    ![edit 1 example](images/screenshots/EditExample2.png) <br>

 <div></div>